Ex-Morninglanders

 STORIES BELOW

 Most of the stories below speak about this time of transition in the late 1970s, and 80s, revealing traumatizing clearing sessions, and excommunications in Escondido and Long Beach.
 Former members did not find one another until after Al Stone created the original Ex-Morninglanders website (1997).
-It served as a connecting point for former members to connect, share, and process painful experiences.
+It served as a connecting point for former members to share and process their painful experiences.
 There are many perspectives and voices.
 Some are very angry with Patricia, others less so, but disillusioned with Morningland nonetheless.
 Some continue to believe in Donato as a real spiritual teacher whose mission was ruined by Sri Patricia's power games while others see both as cult leaders with different styles.

-NEW GOPIS
+THE NEW GOPIS

 (80s, 90s, 2000s)